 Hence, even though you invest in one specific business owner, the risk is pooled over the whole CML portfolio.

-The only exception from the guarantee is in case CML itself gets into serious economic problems and eventually goes into bankruptcy.
-However, the low leverage of the company (2015, debt-to-equity-ratio was 0.45) and an agreement of prioritizing foreign investors to others makes your money relatively safe even in the very worst case scenarios.
+The only exception from the guarantee is in case CML itself gets into serious economic problems and goes into bankruptcy.
+However, the low leverage of the company (2016, debt-to-equity-ratio was 0.44) and an agreement of prioritizing foreign investors to others makes your money relatively safe even in the very worst-case scenarios

 The loan is disbursed and repaid in Ugandan Shillings.
 This means that the exchange rate between the currency in your country and Ugandan shillings will affect the amount of money you will receive.
 In case the Ugandan shillings weakens compared to your currency, there is a risk that your repayment will be smaller than the originally invested amount.
 For very large investments, we can help you hedge your investment in order to mitigate the risk of losses due to currency fluctuations.